BigDataForSanDiego/Team-127/README.md

 #### Team Members `Jesus Garibay Avalos - jgaribayavalos5558-boop`

 #### Your team's hackathon idea in One sentence:
-##### `“Our proposal is to create a website/app which allows older individuls who are experiencing housing crisis, cognitively impaired, and/or technologically impaired to navigate and use resources with simplicity.”
+##### `Our proposal is to create a website/app which allows older individuls who are experiencing housing crisis, cognitively impaired, and/or technologically impaired to navigate and use resources with simplicity.'
 `

 #### A visual